Skeena Quality Waters Strategy

 www.gottrout.com

-The Recommendations of the Working Groups for the Skeena Quality Waters Strategy Angling Management Plans are now posted for downloading:
+The Recommendations of the Working Groups for the Skeena Quality Waters Strategy Angling Management Plans are available for downloading:

-During the fall consultation period, input was received that the QWS process could be improved by additional representation from the business community.
-The ministry and the Regional Committee reviewed these concerns.
-After much discussion, it was decided to modify the Working Group structure to include representation from the business and tourism sectors.
-Concerns were raised from the Regional Committee of the need to maintain resident priority in the process and Working Group recommendations.
+During the Phase II Consultation Process, input was received that the QWS process could be improved by additional representation from the business community.
+Following this input, the ministry revised the Working Groups to include interests from the business and tourism communities.
 The revised composition of the Working Groups included:

 • Three angling guides